khuyentran1401/Sample_datapane_script/README.md

 # Sample Datapane Script

 This is the example code to show how to create [this script](https://datapane.com/khuyentran1401/scripts/visualization_medium/) with Datapane.
-This script shows the ranks of the author and publications on Medium with respect to publishing frequency last year
+This script shows the ranks of the author and publications on Medium with respect to publishing frequency last year.

+Find the instruction to create a script with Datapane [here](https://docs.datapane.com/tutorials/tut-deploying-a-script) and options to set up the parameters [here](https://docs.datapane.com/reference/scripts/parameters)

 ## Descriptions of files in this repo
 * [Visualization.ipynb](https://github.com/khuyentran1401/Sample_datapane_script/blob/master/Visualization.ipynb):